 I am delighted to have photographed at a variety of beautiful wedding venues including; Woburn Sculpture Gallery, Flitwick Manor, Brocket Hall, Woburn Safari, St Michaels Manor, Milling Barn, Putteridge Bury, Aldwickbury Golf Club, Newton Barn Park, Essendon Country Club, Odo’s Barn, The Barns Hotel … to name but a few!

-Highlights from some recent weddings.
+Highlights and a small sample of images from some recent weddings.
 There’s lots more to see in my Gallery.